Ashleshk/Spotify-Music-Data-Analysis/README.md

 Since album popularity is quite similar and highly correlated to track popularity, we removed this feature and trained data again, our model still could achieve a high accuracy around 0.85.

 ## Summary and Discussion

-Here's the insight we've learned about music trend based on big data analysis:
+We've analyzed Spotify API data, and have discovered some very interesting trends for today's music market, and also provide a high-quality model for track popularity prediction.
+Hopefully this could provide some insight into today and future's music market and industr

+**Insights:**

 1.**Recent music is still largely favored**, indicating customers' music "psychology" leaning towards trying novel tracks.

-2.Some physical features of music with high popularity have slightly changed, including **energy/loudness** slightly increased, and **valence** slightly decreased.
+2. Some physical features of music with high popularity have slightly changed, including **energy/loudness** slightly increased, and **valence** slightly decreased.
 It'll be interesting to see if such small trend will continue.

 Also, track number has been lower, indicating **smaller album** in music industry nowadays.

-3.`Pop music` undoubtedly dominates the music market, in both production quantity and popularity quantity; while some other genres like `soul` and `classical` have almost zero percentage of being top 20% popular, most probably because they are minority music favored by a small population.
+3. `Pop music` undoubtedly dominates the music market, in both production quantity and popularity quantity; while some other genres like `soul` and `classical` have almost zero percentage of being top 20% popular, most probably because they are minority music favored by a small population.

-4.Important change: `indie` and `house` are brandnew genres and novel trend!
+4. Important change: `indie` and `house` are brandnew genres and novel trend!
 While `rock`, which used to be prosperous, has now shrinked dramatically.

-5.There's basically NO correlation between track popularity and numeric physical features; yet, there's strong correlation among track, album and artist popularity, which is not suprising; and there's also slight correlation between track popularity and track number, which is also not surprising, as most popular songs are usually the first in the album.
+5. There's basically NO correlation between track popularity and numeric physical features; yet, there's strong correlation among track, album and artist popularity, which is not suprising; and there's also slight correlation between track popularity and track number, which is also not surprising, as most popular songs are usually the first in the album.

+## **Model Assessment**
-6.We established a machine learning model, which could successfully predict track popularity.
+1. We established a machine learning model, which could successfully predict track popularity.
 Ensemble methods are extremely good for analyzing multi-feature data with non-linear relationship, plus XGBoost has recently dominated data science field with extreme superiority, so we choose XGBClassifier to train our data, and achieved very excellent accuracy score for both cross-validated and test data.
 The best predictive feature is album popularity.

-7.We are using API data, which could better reflect the most recent trend; and we vectorized text feature into numeric to strengthen our models.
+2. We are using API data, which could better reflect the most recent trend; and we vectorized text feature into numeric to strengthen our models.

-8.Unfortunately, Spotify API does NOT provide location information for users; otherwise it'll be good idea to analyze music taste difference for different states as well as across the globe.
+3. Unfortunately, Spotify API does NOT provide location information for users; otherwise it'll be good idea to analyze music taste difference for different states as well as across the globe.

-In general, we've analyzed Spotify API data, and have discovered some very interesting trends for today's music market, and also provide a high-quality model for track popularity prediction.
-Hopefully this could provide some insight into today and future's music market and industry.